Liberty High School (Brentwood, California): 1963 building fire and rebuilding

-On March 24, 1963, the 1920 Liberty Union High School building was destroyed by a fire, which was setup by a disgruntled student.
+On March 24, 1963, the 1920 Liberty Union High School building was destroyed by a fire, which was set up by a disgruntled student.
 In 1965, The new buildings used for Liberty Union High School was built.
 The first main building contained the study hall, cafeteria, kitchen, lunch line, and the atrium.
 The second building contained the Art and the Career Technical Education (CTE) Departments.
 The third building, known as the Nash Hall contained the classrooms, and was named after Erastus G. Nash.
 The fourth building, known as the B.J.
 Callaghan Library contained the Library, and was named after B.J.
 Callaghan.

-In 2001, the school changed to its current name as "Liberty High School".
+In early 2002, the school changed to its current name as "Liberty High School".
+In 2005, William C. Batze, a long-term teacher at the school, announced his retirement at the school after his 40 years of education.
+Since 1965, Batze had taught 6,700 students, graded 780,000 papers and worked more than 7,200 days.

 On November 8, 2016, Liberty Union High School District voters passed Measure U, a $122 million dollar bond issue.
 The project at Liberty High School includes the football field stadium, increased parking, administration offices, classrooms, cafeteria renovation, and an aquatic center.
 In 2022, The school's cafeteria was renovated.